mczub/wtfdig/memory-bank/progress.md

 This document tracks what works, what's left to build, current status, known issues, and the evolution of project decisions.

 ## What Works
+- **Memory Bank Review**: All core memory bank files have been reviewed and confirmed to be up to date.
 - **Memory Bank Synchronization**: All core memory bank files are now synchronized with the current project state.
 - **Project Documentation**: `projectbrief.md` now accurately reflects all implemented fights, including the Dragonsong's Reprise (Ultimate).
 - **Core Memory Bank Initialization**: All core memory bank files (`projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`, `progress.md`) have been created and populated with initial, relevant content.